There are things you need to know if your relationship is impacted by an emotional affair.

 Let yourself feel all the pain, anger, regret, and negative things that you had been shutting out for a long time.

-The worst thing you can do to calm your partner is telling that it was not a big deal and they should not worry about it.
+The worst thing you can do to calm your partner is tell them that it was not a big deal and they should not worry about it.

 It shows that you don’t consider emotional affairs bad and may do something like that again.